- Public Safety

 - Do not use elevators

-- Proceed to an area away from the building.
+- Proceed to an area away from the building, across the street and on a different block.
 Keep all building entrances clear for emergency personnel.

 - Laboratory School children outside for play are to be escorted from the play area through the gate to Market Street.